 Have you noticed neutral colors are becoming a staple this summer?
 But what is a neutral look anyway?

 A neutral look is an outfit where neutral colors are predominant.
-Initially, neutral colors were defined as basic colors like white, black and gray.
-In the fashion world however, neutrals also include “in between” tones such as off-white shades like beige, cream, ivory as well as the so-called “earth tones” which include warmer hues like many shades of browns, and cooler ones such as navy blues and sage greens.
+Initially, neutral colors were defined as basic colors like white, black, and gray.
+In the fashion world, neutrals also include “in-between” colors such as off-white shades like beige, cream, ivory as well as the so-called “earth tones” which include warmer hues like many shades of browns, and cooler shades such as navy blues and sage greens.
 In short, colors you would find primarily in nature, hence “earth” in their name.

 There are several ways you can wear neutrals and style them differently.
 Here are a few ideas that will help you get started on a fabulous look for any occasion:

 For a sophisticated look, you can mix and match off-white tones.
 Choose different shades of the same color or just one color for an all monochrome look.

 White and ivory and/or beige with cream are great choices for an all-neutral ensemble.
 If you’re going for a monochromatic vibe, it will give your outfit a sophisticated touch and it works great for an office look as well.